 After the deadline, you will be required to appeal for late withdrawal and provide appropriate documentation to Student Registration Services for all requests.
 Students who are granted approval to withdraw will not be eligible for refunds of tuition or fees and will receive a ‘W’ grade on their transcript.
 Late Withdrawal Appeals must be submitted at least one day prior to the last regular class meeting.
 You will not eligible to petition for late withdrawal for any academic reasons, during the week of final exams or during the last week for NET classes.

 The College cannot guarantee that all the classes listed in the online or printed Class Schedule will be available when you register and reserves the right to cancel classes if there is insufficient enrollment.
 If your class is canceled, you may select another class or receive a full tuition refund.

-Requests for medical appeals are made through the Office of Student Registration Services.
+Requests for medical appeals are made through the Center for Access and Accommodations.
 Request form online must be submitted and accompanied by documentation from a physician or medical institution to verify the medical condition, date of onset and estimated length of treatment.
 Medical appeals are reviewed by committee; written notification of the decision will be sent to the student within four (4) weeks.

 If a student wishes to Audit a class, they may request a permit to make this change after registering for the class.
 The course prerequisites are required regardless of intent to audit.

 Audit cannot be requested past the “Last Day to Add a Course with Instructor Permit,” refer to the enrollment calendar for this date.

 Changing to audit may affect Financial Aid, Academic Progress, athletic eligibility, or program completion and may not count toward program requirements.
 For academic impact consult with Counseling and Advising.
 For impact on Financial Aid, consult with the Office of Student Financial Assistance.

 Once the change to audit has been made it cannot be reversed.